 Looks like it could be an upstream issue and a patch may be applied in about a week or so.

-#2 Updated by Donovan Cameron about 6 years ago
+#2 Updated by Donovan Cameron over 6 years ago

 - Status changed from Closed to Reopened

 pyqtconfig is going to be available anymore (for newer versions of pyqt4 anyways, especially if packages maintainers start to configure pyqt4 with the new configure-ng.py script instead of the old configure.py.